Pronaaf2k/QuickSight-Capstone/README.md

 - **Tritanopia**: Blue-yellow colorblindness simulation.
 - **Protanopia**: Red-green hue differentiation difficulty simulation.

-These simulations are designed to help users with colorblindness and raise awareness among individuals without such impairments.
+These Correction Filters are designed to help users with colorblindness to distinguish between colors.

 ---